abishop17/hitting_top_notes_fragrances/README.md

 ## Modeling on fragrance notes to classify ratings

-## Problem statement: Are the scents in fragrances good predictors of average customer ratings?
+## Problem statement: Are fragrance notes good predictors of average customer ratings?

 **Data source:** [Fragrances - Notes and User Rating](https://www.kaggle.com/sagikeren88/fragrances-and-perfumes) | `notes_and_user_ratings.csv`
 >An enhanced dataset with scent breakdown, user ranking and segmentation and many more<br>